Zlika/theodore/README.md

 A => "Fire" button

 B => "Autostart Program".
 Simulates a keystroke (or several keystrokes for the MO5) on the keyboard to start a game.
 This feature allows to start most games without the need for a keyboard.
 The key depends on the loaded media and of the current computer emulated.
+On MO5, the command used depends on the format detected for the first file of the tape (BAS => RUN", BIN => LOADM"",,R).

 | Media loaded | Thomson computer | Key                 |
 | ------------ | ---------------- | ------------------- |